-Tracker’s official training partner PASS takes you through 17 easy to follow tips and reminders to ensure when you do tender for contracts, your tenders are always concise and correct.
+Tracker’s official training partner, PASS, created a tender document checklist that takes you through 17 easy-to-follow tips and reminders to ensure your tenders are always concise and correct when you do tender for contracts.

-Here are PASS’s 17 top tips on Tendering for Contracts:
+Tender Checklist: PASS’s 17 Top Tips on Tendering for Contracts

 - Confirm the tender procedure, legislation and estimated value.
 Make sure you’re clear on all abbreviations and terms used.
 The world of contracts is notoriously full of acronyms, so make sure you’re clear on all meanings.

 - Confirm the award criteria and weightings or their order of importance.

 - Ask questions about the award criteria and anything you are unclear about.